robindotis/contented/docs/docs.md

 How is being tied to GitHub in the spirit of the IndieWeb?
 For those wanting to be independent of GitHub, nothing prevents this if you are happy to have a slightly more manual workflow.
 Or to Although.It is possible to run the script

+GitHub Pages
+Pay attention to remove CNAME if the site is not loading properly.
+It should be removed if running under username.github.io.
+It should only be add if running under a custom domain name.